Receive updates via email. Enter your email address:

 1. Chop the beef into tiny tiny cubes

 2. Marinate the beef with 1 tsp soy sauce, 1 tsp sugar, 1 tbsp cooking wine, dash of pepper and 1 tbsp cornstarch.
-Mix well (skip this step if you are using the leftover beef)
+Mix well (skip this step if you are using leftover beef)

 4. Soak the dried mushrooms to reconstitute and chop into tiny cubes